beyg1/agents-sdk-mcp/README.md

 ```

-This diagram shows how user input flows through the system and how the AI leverages MCP primitives to perform actions, access data, and follow templates for enhanced responses.

 The MCP server runs on `http://localhost:8000/mcp/` and must be started before the chatbot for the integration to work.

 ## Running the Project